Insurance tailored to your travels outside Canada.

 Consider asking a physician for assistance completing the questionnaire.

 We work with insurance companies which provide coverage for declared pre-existing conditions.
-Connect with a licenced broker to review your options.
+Connect with a licensed broker to review your options.

 COVID-19 - Any advisory by the government of Canada, recommending against travel abroad, can exempt an insurance company from covering treatment for COVID-19 and -related health problems.

-Throughout the 2020 COVID-19 pandemic, and/or while any government-issued travel advisories are in place, speak with a licenced broker to better understand your coverage options.
+Throughout the 2020 COVID-19 pandemic, and/or while any government-issued travel advisories are in place, speak with a licensed broker to better understand your coverage options.

 Some coverage for COVID-19-related illness may be available through employee insurance plans for people who must travel for essential business.